 What personal information does the Assembly collect?

 The Assembly will only collect personal information if it is relevant and reasonably necessary for us to carry out our work.
-Our work is primarily focused on progressing the Treaty negotiation process.
+Our work is primarily focused on progressing the Treaty process, including building public support and participation.
 The personal information which we may collect about you includes, but is not limited to, the following types of information:

 - your personal details, including your name, age, gender, date of birth, racial or ethnic identification;